aaliot/stock_chatbot/README.md

 ## How to Use:
 1. Clone the repository.
-2. Install the required dependencies listed in `requirements.txt`.
+2. Install the required files
 3. Run the Flask application locally.
 4. Interact with Quanta by asking it various stock-related questions.